 In some instances, such as when multiple sclerosis seems possible, corticosteroids may be given by vein.
 These drugs may hasten recovery and reduce the chance of a recurrence.
-If a tumor is pressing on the optic nerve, vision usually improves once the pressure caused by the tumor is relieved.
-Magnifiers, large-print devices, and talking watches may help people with loss of vision.
+After a few days, corticosteroids are given by mouth.

 Last full review/revision October 2014 by James Garrity, MD